Patrick260/rps-game/README.md

 ## What's this?

-A simple CLI based Rock-Paper-Scissors written in Python.
+A CLI based Rock-Paper-Scissors written in Python.

 ## How to play